Insurance Never Takes a Vacation

 When you’re planning a vacation, the last thing you will think about is insurance.
-But these five insurance tips could make your trip less stressful.
+But thinking through these five insurance questions now could make your trip less stressful.

-- Determine if you need rental car insurance The deductibles and liability limits on your auto insurance policy typically transfer to a rental car used on vacation.
+The deductibles and liability limits on your auto insurance policy typically transfer to a rental car used on vacation.
 What is often not covered is loss of use charges when the rental car is involved in an accident and the rental car company is unable to earn money from renting the car to someone else.
 While some auto insurance policies provide coverage for this scenario, others will not.
 Call your insurance agent to verify how your policy coverage will apply to the rental car.
-If your policy does not cover the rental company’s potential loss of use, or if you don’t have physical damage coverage on your vehicle, you may need to consider buying the rental company’s loss damage waiver or contact your credit card company to see if they can provide a similar level of coverage
+If your policy does not cover the rental company’s potential loss of use, or if you don’t have physical damage coverage on your vehicle, you may need to consider buying the rental company’s loss damage waiver or contact your credit card company to see if they can provide a similar level of coverage.

 2. Is my luggage protected when I travel?

 When you’re on vacation, both homeowners and renter’s insurance will cover most lost, stolen, or broken items if your policy provides for off-premise coverage.
 High value items, such as jewelry, cameras, or sporting equipment, can be covered with a scheduled endorsement to provide expanded protection against theft or mysterious disappearance.

 3. Do I need insurance when traveling abroad?